rickwillcox/Battleship-Hathora/README.md

-# Battleships - Hathora - Godot
+# Battle Ships - Hathora - Godot

 This repo is a demonsrtation making a multiplayer game in Godot using the [Hathora Framework - Repo Here](https://github.com/hathora/hathora)